-Our historical net tangible book value (deficit) as of June 30, 2020 was (\$5,166,920), or (\$0.63) per share of our common stock.
+Our historical net tangible book value (deficit) as of March 31, 2018 was (\$1,399,419), or \$(0.16) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities.
-Historical net tangible book value per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of June 30, 2020.
+Historical net tangible book value per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of March 31, 2018.

-Our pro forma net tangible book value as of June 30, 2020 was (\$4,807,786), or (\$0.58) per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the conversion of certain of our outstanding convertible notes into an aggregate of 34,909 shares of common stock upon the closing of this offering and (ii) the issuance of 13,301 shares of common stock issuable upon the exercise of certain warrants outstanding at a weighted-average exercise price of \$2.31 per share.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2020, after giving effect to (i) the conversion of certain of our outstanding convertible notes into an aggregate of 34,909 shares of common stock upon the closing of this offering, (ii) the issuance of 13,301 shares of common stock issuable upon the exercise of certain warrants, at a weighted-average exercise price of \$2.31 per share.
+Our pro forma net tangible book value as of March 31, 2018 was \$[•] million, or \$[•] per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the conversion of an outstanding convertible note in an aggregate principal amount of \$62,500 and accrued interest of \$435 as of August 17, 2018 into an aggregate of [•] shares of our common stock upon the closing of this offering.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2018, after giving effect to the conversion of an outstanding convertible note in an aggregate principal amount of \$62,500 and accrued interest of \$435 as of August 17, 2018 into an aggregate of 18,774 shares of our common stock upon the closing of this offering.

-After giving further effect to our issuance and sale of 2,272,727 shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions, estimated offering expenses payable by us and repayment of debts of \$3.8 million, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$17.3 million, or approximately \$1.64 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.27 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of approximately \$9.36 to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to our issuance and sale of [•] shares of common stock in this offering at an assumed initial public offering price of \$[•] per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2018 would have been approximately \$[•] million, or approximately \$[•] per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$[•] to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of approximately \$[•] to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.